se-edu/learningresources/contents/naturalLanguage/nl.md

 </p>

 ## What's Next
-1. **Get an intuition for the English language**
+1. **Get an intuition for linguistics**

     [The Language Instinct](https://stevenpinker.com/publications/language-instinct) by Steven Pinker provides accessible insight about how humans learn language and the basics of formal linguistics.
-    This is invaluable especially for those who grew up with English as a first language.
+    Learn about how to deconstruct language into formal structures for critical analysis through engaging examples.

 1. **Visually explore the themes present in NLP**

     Stanford's [CoreNLP](https://corenlp.run/) provides a visual representation of NLP techniques.
     Explore how sentences are annotated with *parts-of-speech* tags and see the output of a constituency parse.

+1. **Take an online course on NLP**

+    Stanford University offers [CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/) online.
+    This course provides an introduction to modern techniques in NLP.

 1. **Experiment with NLP libraries**

     The aforementioned [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) library is a good starting point for developers comfortable in Java.
     For a simple and productive experience, [spaCy](https://spacy.io/) is a Python library suitable for experimentation and rapid prototyping.

-1. **Read research papers to gain a deeper understanding of the techniques employed**

-    Stay up to date with research through portals like [arxiv sanity preserver](https://www.arxiv-sanity.com/search?q=nlp).

 ## References